-Objective: Harvesting wind energy with kites, at high altitude
+Objective: Harvesting wind energy with kites

-Project involvement: 2011 through to 2014
+Project involvement: 2011 through to 2014, 2018-2019

-Milestones reached: Patents with co-inventor Chris Hornzee-Jones, director of Aerotrope: (a) 'a kite', (b) 'Kite with rigid spar arrangements', (c) 'Kite with controllable trailing edge', (d) 'a kite' , (e) 'a kite',
+Patents with co-inventor Chris Hornzee-Jones, director of Aerotrope: (a) 'A kite', (b) 'Kite with rigid spar arrangement', (c) 'Kite with controllable trailing edge',

 Aerotrope has provided independent consultancy to the kite energy sector for a number of years now.

 KPS (Kite Power Systems) asked us to come on board as aerodynamics lead for their project in 2011.
 We supported KPS with our aerodynamics-, structural- and flight vehicle design and materials expertise.